shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 First, connect the server to the AUTD device.
 The LAN adapter used in this case must be a TwinCAT-compatible adapter.
-Also, connect the server and the client by another LAN.
+Also, connect the server to the client on another LAN.
 This client-server LAN adapter does not need to be TwinCAT-compatible[^fn_remote_twin].
 Then, check the IP address of the LAN between the server and the client.
 For example, let us assume that the server IP is "169.254.205.219" and the client IP is "169.254.175.45" here.